IAmFrench/ST2ISG-project/README.md

 1. Open the project using Visual Studio Code, you will have at the bottom-right corner a notification asking you to open this same project under a Dev container, click on the "Reopen in a container" button.
 ![Open in a Dev Container](./assets/vscode-open-in-a-dev-container.png)

-2. That's it, the dev container will be buit, all nodeJS dependancies will be installed, and as soon as the VSCode client became response you will be able to play launch servers and the rest web client !
+2. That's it, the dev container will be built, all nodeJS dependancies will be installed, and as soon as the VSCode client became response you will be able to play launch servers and the rest web client !
 ![Start the Dev Container](./assets/vscode-building-the-dev-container.gif)